-Our website also contains other useful information about accessing your Pubs Code rights and the PCA's role as regulator in enforcing those rights: www.pubscodeadjudicator.org.uk
+Our website also contains other useful information about accessing your Pubs Code rights: www.pubscodeadjudicator.org.uk

 Contents

 When should I receive a rent proposal from the POB?
 3 How long do I have to request a rent proposal and how long does the POB have to provide it?
 4 What must a rent proposal include?
 5 What else must the POB do?
 5 How is a rent proposal different to a rent assessment proposal?
 6 The POB has not done what the Code requires in relation to the Rent Proposal.
 What can I do?
 6